Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Twisting N=4 Theory

 We will conclude this section with a few words on the incorporation of the complexified coupling constant.
 Kapustin and Witten consider a $\bb{CP}^1$ family of 4-dimensional topologically twisted theories parameterized not by $t$ but by the so-called canonical parameter

 When the $\theta$-angle vanishes, i.e. when $\tau$ is purely imaginary, this can be written more simply as

 In the next section we will discuss geometric quantization of the classical BV theories that we have described above.
 This depends not only on the classical moduli space, but also on some additional data, including a choice of pre-quantization that will depend on the shifted symplectic form.
-We will argue for the interpretation that the specification of this additional datum is related to the specification of the coupling constant of the theory, and in doing so discuss the occurrence of the categories of twisted differential operators appearing in the quantum geometric Langlands conjecture, where the twisting parameter will be equivalent to Kapustin and Witten's canonical parameter.
+We will argue that in our framework of discussing field theory in terms of derived algebraic geometry, we can discuss the occurrence of the categories of twisted differential operators appearing in the quantum geometric Langlands conjecture without specifying the coupling constant of the theory.